 There will be no launching of Coach or Spectator boats while sailors are launching or retrieving boats.
 Please plan accordingly.

 No campfires are permitted.
 We have a few raised barbeque grills near the Clubhouse, as well as three small covered picnic tables for your use.

 Meal tickets for non-competitors are available in advance – see the NOR for details and purchase your meal tickets using the online registration system.

 Other Special News and Activities

-- This year – and going forward – LCYC is promoting “Clean-Regatta” goals to incorporating sustainable practices in all phases of our regatta and activities.
+We have “Clean-Regatta” goals to incorporate sustainable practices in all phases of our regatta and activities.
 We encourage all sailors – at a minimum – to use refillable water bottles.
 By not using single-use water bottles, you’ll be helping us “Turn the Tide on Plastics.”

-- Don’t forget – this year the first day of the regatta is St. Patrick’s Day!
+Don’t forget – this year the second day of the regatta is St. Patrick’s Day!
 Wear your favorite green sailing clothes help us make this Clean-Regatta also a Green-Regatta!